lincity-ng/lincity-ng/CONTRIBUTING.md

   https://github.com/lincity-ng/lincity-ng/issues.
 If you find an issue in a pull request that does not exist on master, then comment in the PR discussion thread.
 When opening the issue, include your LinCity-NG version and your platform/operating system.
 To avoid duplicate issues, search the issues list (including closed issues) to find whether your issue has already been reported; if so, then you may be able to provide additional details to the existing issue.

-#### Checklist for reporting an issue:
+#### Checklist for reporting issues:

 - Search the
   [issues list](https://github.com/lincity-ng/lincity-ng/issues?q=is%3Aissue%20)